rossning92/movy/README.md

 ![logo](img/logo.png)

-**movy.js** is an easy-to-use animation engine based on three.js and gsap.
+**movy.js** is an easy-to-use animation engine based on three.js and gsap, supporting rendering to a video file.

 ![gallery](img/gallery.png)